 living with a roommate

 Some students already know a specific person that they would like to live with.
-You may request to live with a friend by indicating this preference on your housing application.
-We make every effort to accommodate this preference when both students request each other.
+You may request to live with a friend by indicating the preference on your housing application.
+We make every effort to accommodate the preference when both students request each other.

 Gender-Neutral Housing Option

 We created the gender-neutral housing option in an effort to provide a healthy, inclusive, and welcoming living environment for all of our students.
-We understand that gender identity can be complex, and that the gender identity spectrum not only includes people who identify as male and female, but also those who identify as transgender, FTM, MTF, and gender queer, among others.
+We understand that gender identity can be complex and that the gender identity spectrum not only includes people who identify as male and female, but also those who identify as transgender, FTM, MTF, and gender queer, among others.
 The traditional gender binary is problematic for many people, and can often force residents to live in a situation that they may not be comfortable in.
-The gender-neutral housing option offers residents a new and dynamic opportunity to be assigned a roommate who they will be comfortable living with.
+The gender-neutral housing option offers residents a new and dynamic opportunity to be assigned a roommate with whom they will be comfortable living.

 Tips for Having a Successful Roommate Experience

 It is important to remember that the residents in Sutter and Abby Hall come from a variety of socioeconomic, cultural, and spiritual backgrounds.
 As a result, everyone comes into housing with different expectations of what living in the residence halls and having a roommate should be.
 Some of our residents have never lived on their own before, while others have lived on their own prior to attending SFAI.
 Some students hope to become best friends with their roommates, while others prefer to keep to themselves.
 Regardless of who you share a room with and what your relationship with that person is, it is important that you are honest with yourself and your roommate about your expectations for the living space, and that you are respectful of your roommate’s needs.
 In order for you to have the best possible experience in the residence halls, it is important that you begin this honest assessment with your housing application, and that you continue to have open and honest dialogue with your roommate throughout the year.